Food Allergy Testing from Dr. Nicole Cain

 - The kit comes with all of the shipping you will need and most labs will send the kit back the testing lab for you.

-- Just a few weeks later you will receive a personalized report from Dr. Cain and her team detailing your lab results, your gut health and a dietary program created for your exact needs.
+- Just a few weeks later you will receive a personalized report from our team detailing your lab results, an explanation of your gut health and a dietary program created for your exact needs.